LTmadness/ValheimBetterServerConfig/README.md

 Bash console commands that you can run without going into the game, full list of commands can be found using command - help Automated backup system with configurable amount of saves

-## Skill/Experience
-I usually code in Java so please don't judge me too much for my c# skills :D also, this is my first mod ever :D

 ### Support
 If you would like to support me you can do it here: https://streamlabs.com/ltmadness/tip